LucasBehrendt/tech-blog/README.md

   - If a user wishes to come in contact with the administraion of the site, they can send an inquiry from the contact page.

-  - The form lets signed in users choose an email for a response, and write an inquiry.
-An e-mail will then be sent to the admin and the user will receive a copy on the specified e-mail.
+  - The form lets signed in users write an inquiry.
+An email will then be sent to the admin and the user will receive a copy on their registered email.

   <details>